Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: P olya groups and genus fields

 Conversely, let $ C\ell(K) = Po(K)$.
 Then, by \eqref{ke3} we have $h_K = 2^{r-2}$.
 Therefore, from \eqref{ke2} and the fact that $\tilde{K} \subset H(K)$, it follows that that $H(K) = \tilde{K}$, and hence $H(K)/\Q$ is an abelian extension.
 This completes the proof. \end{proof}

-The next result gives a very simple description of class groups of number fields of prime degree and with absolutely abelian Hilbert class field. \begin{thm} Let $K/\Q$ be an abelian extension of degree $q$ for an odd prime $q$.
+The next result gives a very simple description of class groups of number fields of prime degree and with absolutely abelian Hilbert class field. \begin{cor} Let $K/\Q$ be a cyclic extension of degree $q$ for an odd prime $q$.
 If $H(K)/\Q$ is abelian then